NIck-Meng/MyRScripts/LearningR/ReadMe.txt

-The code is for the book:learning R:Richard Cotton,O'Reilly Press
+#The code is for the book:
+##learning R:Richard Cotton,O'Reilly Press